Drai's After Hours

 What Makes Drai's After Hours Unique

-Drai's After Hours is the only nightclub on the Las Vegas Strip operating under an after-hours alcohol service license — a classification distinct from a standard nightclub license that allows the venue to serve drinks and run DJ performances from 1 AM through 7 AM, six hours past last call at every other major Vegas club.
+Drai's After Hours is the only nightclub on the Las Vegas Strip operating under an after-hours alcohol service license — a classification distinct from a standard nightclub license that allows the venue to serve drinks and run DJ performances from 1 AM through 6 AM, four hours past last call at every other major Vegas club.
 The practical consequence is that Drai's After Hours is not a competitor to XS, Hakkasan, or Zouk for the 10 PM to 2 AM window; it is an entirely different category of Las Vegas nightlife that serves a crowd the other clubs literally cannot serve: guests looking for somewhere to go after the rest of the Strip has closed.
 The 13,000-square-foot basement layout of The Vanderpump Hotel (formerly The Cromwell) is organized into four mansion-inspired rooms rather than a single main room floor plan — two rooms dedicated to electronic music and one to hip-hop create simultaneous programming that allows movement between genres without leaving the venue, while the fourth room operates as a premium hookah lounge for guests who want atmosphere without dance floor energy.
 The 55 bottle service tables and VIP alcoves distributed across all four rooms generate a higher ratio of VIP seating to total capacity than most Strip nightclubs at full scale.
 The after-hours format creates a crowd composition found nowhere else in Las Vegas nightlife: by 3 AM, the room contains a meaningful percentage of touring DJs who have finished their headline sets elsewhere on the Strip, hospitality industry workers (dealers, cocktail servers, club promoters) unwinding after their shifts, and experienced Las Vegas night owls who specifically calibrate their evening to arrive when the after-hours crowd peaks.
-Drai's After Hours has operated since 2014 — over a decade as the Strip's premier after-hours destination — making it the longest-running after-hours club in the city and one of the few clubs in the country of its scale running consistent programming through 7 AM on weekend nights.
+Drai's After Hours has operated since 2014 — over a decade as the Strip's premier after-hours destination — making it the longest-running after-hours club in the city and one of the few clubs in the country of its scale running consistent programming through 6 AM on weekend nights.

 Group Experiences